arieljablonow/CLI-Cheat-Sheet/README.md

 ### netstat
 USED FOR: getting information about active connections <br />
 `netstat` provides network statistics by protocol.
-For every connection, it will include infomration about the local address and remote address.
+For every connection, it will include information about the local address and remote address.
 It also provides information about the state of TCP connections.

 ### netcat
 USED FOR: creating network connections, transferring data <br />
 Known as the Swiss army knife because it is very versatile. <br />
-Basic command: `nc <hostname> <port>`
+Basic command: `nc <hostname> <port>` <br />
-`netcat can act as a client and a listener
+netcat can act as a client and a listener

 ### nmap
 USED FOR: host profiling <br />